West Ham Logo

 1964 – FA-Cup-Final

-During the F.A.
-Cup Final, the club used the logo with hammers and the Boleyn Castle fortress.
-According to legend, Anne Boleyn, the second wife of Henry VIII, lived in her.
-At the bottom of the triangular shield is the inscription “Wembley 1964” – the stadium’s name and the year of the match.
+During the FA Cup final, the club used a logo with hammers and Boleyn Castle.
+According to legend, it was inhabited by Anne Boleyn, the second wife of Henry VIII.
+At the bottom of the triangular shield is the inscription “Wembley 1964,” the stadium’s name, and the year of the match.

 1965 – E.C.W.C.Final